Data model

 id int unsigned auto_increment

-name varchar(255) Name of the DNS server
+name varchar(255) DNS server's name

 description longtext Description of the DNS server

-address_ip varchar(255) Adresse(s) IP of the server
+address_ip varchar(255) IP address(es) of the server

 created_at timestamp Date of creation